abreis/swift-gissumo/doc/Statistics.md

   Prints the number of cells covered, and signal level statistics.

+* signalAndSaturationEvolution (interval)

+  Prints the mean signal strength, mean RSU saturation, and the signal-to-saturation ratio.

 * beaconCount (interval)

   Prints the number of packets with Beacon payloads being sent and received.